Coronavirus (COVID-19) - support for residents

 Local support for all who are self-isolating

-Any resident self-isolating because they have been instructed to do so by NHS Test and Trace or are doing so through choice, can be signposted to a range of support options through our local voluntary and community organisations.
+Any resident self-isolating because they have been instructed to do so by NHS Test and Trace or are are doing so prior to hospital admission or medical procedure, or through choice, can be signposted to a range of support options through our local voluntary and community organisations.

 If you are self-isolating and need support to access food,